Why is it important for children to have choices?

 Some students, such as those with anxiety related to previous school experiences or issues related to attention and executive functioning, benefit greatly from being in an alternative learning environment.

 Yes, you may choose the days your child attends based on your family needs.
-They may attend between 1 and 5 days per week.
+They may attend 1-2 days per week if part time and not hybrid.
 We require you schedule them to attend the same days every week.

 Are you a religious learning center?